arghanath007/Data-Science/Deep Learning/DeepLearningNew.md

 4) Fit the model for some epochs after the *initial epochs* in *feature_extraction* of the model
 5) Evaluate the model, save the accuracy value to a variable, plot so curves.

+> Depending on the amount of data we have, if we have a small dataset, then we might unfreeze only one layer at a time and fine-tune it for some epochs.
+If we have a large dataset(like Food101), we might unfreeze more than one layer at a time(and get away with it) and fine-tune them for some epochs.

 ## Reduce Overfitting in Deep Learning:-